Salkhi/qt-env-linux/README.md

 # qt-env-linux
-Run it with docker build -t deb-mxe .
+Run it with 'docker build -t "name of your image to build" .'